TechBuck-solution/TechBuck/README.md

 # TechBuck
-TechBuck is software and web development organization which is built on SaaS and requirement of clients
+TechBuck is software and web development organization which is built on SaaS and requirements of clients